agentrickard/domain/README.txt

 WARNING: The Domain Access module assumes that you have already installed and configured your Drupal site.
 Please do so before continuing.

+Installing the module requires that you share a single copy of settings.php for all domains that will be registered with Domain Access.

+You must also add code to that settings.php file in order to load the domain handling code.
+See INSTALL_QUICKSTART.txt for instructions.

 For detailed instructions, see INSTALL.txt.

-To install the module, simply untar the download and put it in your site's modules directory.
-After reading this document, enable the module normally.
+After you have completed the steps outlined by the installer, you may enable the module normally.
 When you enable the module, it will create a {domain} table in your Drupal database.

-All existing nodes on your site will be assigned to the default domain for your web site and to all affiliates.
+All existing nodes and users on your site will be assigned to the default domain for your web site.
+Existing content will be set to be visible on all new domains.
 If you wish to alter this behavior, see sections 2.4 through 2.6.

 ----
 2.1 Patch to Drupal Core